Why Hire Twyford Law Offices for Your King County Child Support Case?

 Our King County family attorneys remain in constant contact with our clients to help give them peace of mind regarding their case and meeting their goals.

 Most legal matters involving children tend to be emotionally draining for the parents attempting to manage the situation.
-A King County child support attorney can provide objective advice and will make sure the best interests of your child and family are considered.
+A child support attorney can provide objective advice and will make sure the best interests of your child and family are considered.
 His or her experience and knowledge of relative state laws will be invaluable and dramatically increase your chances of favorably resolving your case.

 How Is Child Support Calculated in Washington?

 Parents are responsible for maintaining a child’s same quality of life following a divorce, similar to if they stayed together.
 When calculating how much child support payments will be, the Washington State Support Schedule is applied.
-Each parent must disclose their income, then their King County child support lawyers or a judge can help establish how much a non-custodial parent should pay monthly to support each child.
+Each parent must disclose their income, then their child support lawyers or a judge can help establish how much a non-custodial parent should pay monthly to support each child.
 However, the court may also consider the following factors:

 The number of children involved.